 charge on a non-UK company where entities or transactions lack economic substance (section 81 charge)

-The second situation in which a charge to DPT could arise is where a non-UK resident company is trading in the UK through a permanent establishment (PE) and the first situation in (i) above would apply to that PE if it were a UK-resident company.
+The second situation in which a charge to DPT could arise is where a non-UK resident company is trading in the UK through a permanent establishment (PE) and the first situation in (i) above would apply to that PE if it were

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article

 IntroductionConsortium relief enables losses of a consortium company to be transferred to consortium members in proportion to the consortium member’s interest in the consortium company, and vice versa.
 Consortium relief is a flexible relief which is available in several different scenarios which are

 List of supplies that are exempt from VATThe goods or services that are exempt from VAT are listed under various group headings within VATA 1994, Sch 9.It is important to remember that not all supplies that come within a heading will be exempt from VAT.
 For example, income from the placing of bets

 Investors’ relief is a capital gains tax (CGT) relief on the disposal of qualifying shares in an unlisted company.
 A taxpayer making a disposal that qualifies for investors’ relief will pay tax at a rate of 10%.Although it is a separate relief, the rules for investors’ relief were intended as an

 Current year relief and carry back lossesCurrent year relief for trading lossesTrading losses can be offset against total profits of the same period.
 Total profits covers, for example, chargeable gains or non-exempt dividends.The maximum claim for relief is the lower of the available loss or the